-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GEneral

 Work of this Section

-The work of this Section includes providing the monorail, hoist and miscellaneous lifting systems and appurtenant work for a complete functional system.
+The work of this Section includes providing lifting systems and appurtenant work for a complete functional system.

-Unit Responsibility: The work requires that the monorail, hoist and miscellaneous lifting systems, complete with all accessories and appurtenances, be the end product of one responsible system manufacturer or responsible system supplier.
+Unit Responsibility: The work requires that the lifting systems, complete with all accessories and appurtenances, be the end product of one responsible system manufacturer or responsible system supplier.
 Unless otherwise indicated, the Contractor shall obtain each system from the responsible supplier of the equipment, which supplier shall furnish all components and accessories of the system to enhance compatibility, ease of operation and maintenance, and as necessary to place the equipment in operation in conformance with the specified performance, features and functions without altering or modifying the Contractor’s responsibilities under the Contract Documents.
 The Contractor is responsible to the Region for providing the equipment system as specified herein.

 Related Sections